Gomer ransomware removal instructions

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

 Software should be downloaded only from official pages and via direct links.
-Other sources, channels that are mentioned in the previous paragraph should not be trusted.
-Operating system and software that is installed on it must be updated with implemented functions and/or tools that are designed by the official software developers.
-Various unofficial tools often are used by cyber criminals as tools to proliferate various malware.
-Besides, it is not legal to activate licensed software with various third party tools ('cracking' tools/activators).
-Attachments and/or links in irrelevant emails that are received from suspicious, unknown addresses should not be opened: it is common that such emails are sent by cyber criminals who attempt to trick recipients into installing malware.
-It is worthwhile to mention that such emails often are disguised as important, official, and so on.
-And finally, any operating system is safer if it is being regularly scanned with a reputable antivirus or anti-spyware software.
+Other sources and channels (mentioned above) should not be trusted.
+Operating systems and software must be updated with implemented functions and/or tools that are designed by the official software developers.
+Unofficial tools are often used by cyber criminals to proliferate malware.
+Furthermore, it is illegal to activate licensed software with third party tools ('cracking' tools/activators).
+Do not open attachments or links in irrelevant emails that are received from suspicious, unknown addresses - these emails are commonly sent by cyber criminals who attempt to trick recipients into installing malware.
+Note that such emails are often disguised as important, official, and so on.
+Scan operating systems regularly with reputable antivirus or anti-spyware software.
 If your computer is already infected with Gomer, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Gomer ransomware's text file ("GOMER-README.txt"):
+Text presented in Gomer ransomware text file ("GOMER-README.txt"):

 !
 ATTENTION !